six0h/Couchbase/README.md

 - Db.php is the base class.
 This is a singleton that either starts a new connection, or grabs an existing connection if one has already been created.
-We currently only use one bucket 'default', so not specifying a key just defaults to our 'DEFAULT'.
+We currently only use one bucket 'default', so not specifying a key uses the default bucket.
 This seems to be working well, I don't believe the issue lies here.

 - Bucket.php is an abstraction class.
 This will grab a singleton connection through the In_Couchbase_Db class, it allows you to set a design document and view from there.